-A former adjunct at University of California at Los Angeles School of Medicine, Tufts University School of Medicine in Boston, and McGill University Faculty of Medicine in Montreal, Dr. Solomon is a board-certified Maternal Fetal Medicine specialist who is an internationally-renowned authority on 3D and 4D ultrasound and fetal echocardiography.
+A former adjunct at University of California at Los Angeles School of Medicine, Tufts University School of Medicine in Boston, and McGill University Faculty of Medicine in Montreal, Solomon is a board-certified Maternal Fetal Medicine specialist who is an internationally-renowned authority on 3-D and 4-D ultrasound and fetal echocardiography.
 She earned her Bachelor of Arts in psychology and later her Doctor of Medicine and Master of Surgery from McGill University.
 Solomon completed an OB/GYN residency at Cedars Sinai Medical Center in Los Angeles and a Fellowship in Maternal Fetal Medicine at New England Medical Center.

 Castaneda, an Arizona native, has spent the last two decades honing her skills in various areas of patient care, including Labor and Delivery, NICU, Post-partum and Prenatal Education.
 Due to gestational diabetes becoming more common, she has spent nearly three years hyper-focused on Endocrinology and Diabetes Management.
 Fluent in Spanish, Castaneda earned a Bachelor of Science in Nursing from Arizona State University, and her Master of Science as a Family Nurse Practitioner from the University of Phoenix.

-Through the addition of Dr. Blumrick, Dr. Solomon and Castaneda, patients will have access to more advanced services and technologies, including:
+Through the addition of Blumrick, Solomon and Castaneda, patients will have access to more advanced services and technologies, including:

-- Percutaneous umbilical cord blood sampling (PUBS) to detect fetal abnormalities; and
+- Percutaneous umbilical cord blood sampling (PUBS) to detect fetal abnormalities.

 - Amnioinfusion and fetal shunt placement to balance amniotic fluid levels.